Nepabunna, South Australia: Nantawarrina

 The Nipabanha Community Aboriginal Corporation runs the Indigenous Protected Area (IPA) over land known as Nantawarrina, once a pastoral station.
 It was the first IPA established in Australia, in 1998.

 In 1982 or 1987, more than 58000 ha of Adnyamathanha traditional land was purchased from a pastoralist by the South Australian Aboriginal Lands Trust (SAALT).
 It was first leased out for grazing, until it became obvious that the land was so degraded by overgrazing and other factors that it was no longer suitable grazing land.
 Around 1997, the IPA programme was just starting up, and the Adnyamathanha people at Nepabunna leapt at the chance to become part of a pilot project.
 The existing land would be converted into an IPA, which would become part of the Australian National Reserve System, but managed by the Nepabunna Community.
 The International Union for Conservation of Nature (IUCN) would help guide the project, while the federal government would provide funding for land management and preservation of cultural heritage, infrastructure and training for Indigenous rangers.

-On 1 August 1998 the area, which lies adjacent to the southern boundary of the Gammon Ranges National Park, was formally proclaimed, as the "First Indigenous Protected Area in South Australia, Australia and internationally".
+On 1 August 1998 the area, which lies adjacent to the southern boundary of the Gammon Ranges National Park, was formally proclaimed, as the "First Indigenous Protected Area in South Australia and internationally".

 Since then, the rangers have replanted native vegetation, and helped to protect native animals such as the yellow-footed rock wallaby (andu).
 A programme of removal of feral animals, in particular goats, has been undertaken.
 Bores have been built and irrigation laid.
 Restoration work on an old homestead, Irish Well Hut, has been undertaken, and camping sites, a dormitory in a converted TAFE building, as well as separate provision for women, provide accommodation for tourists.
 They also provide educational and cultural tours and grow bushfoods, as a destination for those interested in sustainable tourism.

 In 2000, Nantawarrina won a United Nations Environment Programme (UNEP) award, and was inscribed in the Global 500 Roll of Honour for Environmental Achievement.

 The North Flinders Soil Conservation Board, National Parks and Wildlife Service (South Australia), Primary Industries and Resources SA and Save the Bush have also supported the project.

 Bush Heritage Australia works with the rangers to help monitor the flora and fauna of the IPA.

 Iga Warta

 Iga Warta is a cultural tourism enterprise, run independently by Terrence Coulthard and his family, about 1 km2 in size.
 Terrence and his wife Josephine compiled the first comprehensive bilingual dictionary of the Adnyamathanha language, which includes descriptions of cultural practices, music and other features of Adnyamathanha life.

-Iga Warta means "native orange", named by 19th-century English botanist John Lindley as Capparis mitchelii.
+Iga Warta means "native orange", named by 19th-century English botanist John Lindley as Capparis mitchellii.